A Selection of the Best Jerusalem Street Food in the Machane Yehuda Shuk

 Street food has been around for centuries but in the last few years it has become more popular the world over and Israel is no exception.
-As the street food phenomenon has spread, new places have opened all over Israel but some of the best are in the Jerusalem shuk where you can now find a wide variety of interesting street food offerings including traditional dishes all over the world.
+As the street food phenomenon has spread, new places have opened all over Jerusalem but some of the best Jerusalem street food is in the Machane Yehuda shuk where you can now find a wide variety of interesting street food offerings including traditional dishes all over the world.

-There are so many places to choose from but here are my top picks:
+There are so many places to choose from but here are my top picks of Jerusalem street food:

 Even though other burger joints have opened in the area, Josef Burger is still my favorite.
 My preference is for the Angus Burger (NIS 45) which I find to be more tender and juicy than the house burger.
 They have a great choice of toppings and the service is normally quick and friendly.
 There is also a good business lunch deal for NIS 55 including a main, side dish and drink.
 My standard order is a medium Angus burger with goose breast and green salad and as a special treat, I get goose liver and/or chili pineapple toppings.

 The beauty of Pasta Basta is in the simplicity of the offering.
 First, you choose your pasta, then a sauce and finally extra toppings, with the price starting at NIS 23.
 The pasta is all freshly made and the sauces and toppings are equally fresh.
 They also serve soup, salad and wine from the barrel for NIS 16 a glass!

 DWINY PITA BAR